ivoklimsa/DockerVSB/lab-2/README.md

 > Note: If you have just completed part 1 of the workshop, please close that session and start a new one.

-1. In PWD click "+Add new instance" and move into that command windows.
+1. In PWD click "+Add new instance" and move into that command window.

 1. Pull down the Alpine image